nusenu/ansible-relayor/README.md

   - authentication relies on filesystem permissions
   - default: False

+* `freebsd_somaxconn`
+  - configure kern.ipc.somaxconn on FreeBSD
+  - by default we increase this value to at least 1024
+  - if the value is higher than that we do not touch it

 This role supports most torrc options documented in the 'SERVER OPTIONS' section of tor's manual.
 Set them via 'tor_<name>'.
 Have a look at templates/torrc if you want to have list of supported